 Can ice reduce acne scars?

 Unfortunately, scarring can never be fully removed.
-They do fade slightly over time, but until that happens, once they’re in place, they’re there to stay.
+They do fade slightly over time (and you can speed this up with my guide on recovering acne scars), but until that happens, once they’re in place, they’re there to stay.
 Ice may reduce their prominence slightly for a few hours, but it’s no miracle cure.